 Something waterproof is also advisable if you want to walk around in case of rainstorms that may pop up for no reason.
 You’ll also be happy you have these sandals when visiting one of Thailand’s many beautiful beaches.

 See Related: Best Travel Sandals

 For many, the main reason for visiting Thailand is its world-famous temples.
 To respect Thai culture, it’s best to wear modest clothing and cover your knees while you’re there.

 Reusable Water Bottle

-Not all hotels and guest houses in Thailand provides sheets, so it’s always better to bring your own and also for hygienic purpose, it’s better to avoid sharing towels
+Not all hotels and guest houses in Thailand provide sheets, so you should always bring your own.

 Travel Insurance for Thailand